andrei-ng/docker-ros-kinetic-simulation-tools/ros-kinetic-base-nvidia-opengl/README.md

 #### NVIDIA Hardware acceleration

-For details on how to install the `nvidia-docker1` go straight to the official [nvidia-docker 1.0](https://github.com/NVIDIA/nvidia-docker/wiki/Installation-(version-1.0)) repository.
+For details on how to install the `nvidia-docker1` see the official [nvidia-docker 1.0](https://github.com/NVIDIA/nvidia-docker/wiki/Installation-(version-1.0)) repository.

 ### Building the image